 All programs of the Northern Michigan University Center for Economic Education and Entrepreneurship are designed to address a variety of Michigan standards and benchmarks in economics, social studies, language arts, math and personal finance.

-The Center also facilities the schools in participating in the Economics Challenge.
-Co-sponsored with Council for Economic Education, Goldman Sachs, and the Federal Reserve Bank of Chicago, this program is an opportunity for teams of four high school students to demonstrate their knowledge on a broad array of economic topics and subjects.
+The Center also facilities the schools in participating in the Economics Challenge (Council for Economic Education), this program is an opportunity for teams of four high school students to demonstrate their knowledge on a broad array of economic topics and subjects.
 The Challenge is divided into two categories: Adam Smith for Advanced Placement Economics and David Ricardo for standard economics classes.
-The state champions will go to Chicago for the Regional Competition with an opportunity to qualify for the National Championship in New York City.
+The state champions will go to compete in the Regional Competition with an opportunity to qualify for the National Championship in New York City.

 The goal of the Center is to serve the Upper Peninsula population in the effort to increase economic and entrepreneurship literacy.
 If you have an idea for a program you would like the Center to consider, please contact us at email@example.com or 906-227-1218.